-The voltage releases (XF, MX, MN) can be standard or with communicating function (XF, MX).
+The voltage releases (XF, MX, MN) can be standard or with diagnostic and communicating function (XF, MX) or diagnostic function (MN).

 The XF closing voltage release closes the circuit breaker instantaneously when powered if the spring mechanism is charged.

 The MX opening voltage release opens the circuit breaker instantaneously when powered.